khoek/khoek.github.io/index.md

-This is Keeley Hoek's webpage, housing various things which I have produced while at university.
+This my (Keeley Hoek's) webpage, housing various things which I have produced while at university.

 # Honours thesis